 Women’s World Cup 2023: Fixtures and full match schedule

-England head coach Sarina Wiegman has told her players to wrap up any transfer deals before they travel to Australia for the World Cup or wait to do so until after they return home to minimise distractions as they bid for a first world title Down Under.
+Sarina Wiegman, the England head coach, has told her players to wrap up any transfer deals before they travel to Australia for the World Cup or wait to do so until after they return home to minimise distractions as they bid for a first world title Down Under.

-Striker Alessia Russo’s much-anticipated move to Arsenal should therefore be finalised within the next 48 hours, before the Lionesses fly from London on Wednesday evening, bound for Australia.
-Goalkeeper Hannah Hampton, who has been strongly linked with a move to Chelsea, is also understood to be close to completing her move in time for that flight too.

 Wiegman is understood to have initially made the request in a meeting with the team during April’s international camp and the players are all believed to be fully on board with the decision, because they all want to focus on the World Cup.
 The head coach does not want players to be impacted by transfer speculation while they are away at the tournament.